 Whether through our inquiry-based science curriculum or thematic social studies units, students are being prepared to become lifelong learners.
 Art, music, and PE classes all have specialized teachers with age-appropriate standards-based curriculum, which helps ensure that our students are experiencing a meaningful education outside of the regular core curriculum

 Students in Elementary may choose to get involved after school in fine arts and sports-related activities, giving them a chance to explore other areas of interest and develop additional skills in a safe and encouraging environment.

 As international students living in China, our students also benefit from our Chinese language and culture curriculum.
 Our Chinese classes are divided according to the students’ current ability.
 Besides spoken Mandarin Chinese, students learn to use characters and pinyin.
-In addition, students are exposed to Chinese culture through a variety of cultural activities and annual festivals.
+Students are also exposed to Chinese culture through a variety of cultural activities and annual festivals.

-To show quarterly measurement of each student’s progress, students receive percentage grades in core subject areas.
+To show a quarterly measurement of each student’s progress, students receive percentage grades in core subject areas.
 These grades include daily assignments, assessments, and participation.
-The International Schools Assessment (ISA) is administered annually to our third through fifth grade students in order to evaluate our teaching and learning goals, as well as to track student progress.
+The Measures of Academic Progress (MAP) test is administered annually to our third through fifth grade students to evaluate our teaching and learning goals, as well as to track student progress.

 - Read to Self

 - Work on Writing

 Here is a list of some of the resources and assignments we use to implement the five components.